mmartin-sub/web-saas/README.md

 - [ ] Propose Resend and other provider through (nodemailer)[https://community.nodemailer.com]
 - [ ] Add a GDPR banner such as : We use tracking cookies to understand how you use the product and help us improve it!
 Please accept cookies to help us improve. if cookie is sent for tracking (not the case today)
 - [ ] setup test scenario as per [https://authjs.dev/guides/testing] or Cypress
-- [ ] Review the color using the browser extennsion from (Designer GUI)[https://www.designgui.io/]
+- [ ] Review the color using the browser extension from (Designer GUI)[https://www.designgui.io/]
 - [ ] Review best practices from https://www.youtube.com/@WebDevEducation/featured
 - [ ] Create a env.d.ts/env.mjs that support interface ProcessEnv and complete missing ones; review (T3 env)[https://env.t3.gg/docs/core]
-- [ ] Split the DB connection url between the authentification, session and other activities (different schema/user credentials at the minimum).
+- [ ] Split the DB connection url between the authentication, session and other activities (different schema/user credentials at the minimum).
 The best would be to move some production activities to a different url such as: api.example.com
 - [ ] Need to define a signOut page and workflow for logout - handleSignOut
 - [ ] Review the i18n integration and leverage next or React components, see Trans options within:
 - [ ] add RSS for the (blog posts)[https://javascript.plainenglish.io/generate-an-rss-feed-for-your-next-js-website-ce921e2d04c6], other options from [https://news.ycombinator.com/item?id=41499905]